 Buyers do much of their research up front, so marketers and sales no longer control the narrative.
 Purchasers are now able to frame their requirements and conduct much of their basic research before raising their hands.

-Review sites such as G2 Crowd and TrustRadius provide input on what users like and dislike about software products.
+Review sites such as G2.com (FKA G2 Crowd) and TrustRadius provide input on what users like and dislike about software products.
 If there is a disconnect between promises and reality, these problems will be surfaced.
 If there are connectivity, performance, or scaling issues, these will also be flagged.
 (Warning: be wary of reviews that are manufactured by vendor campaigns.
-Look at the review dates and note if reviews are tightly bunched in time or if a small vendor has several fold more reviews than its larger competitors.
+Look at the review dates and note if reviews are tightly bunched in time or if a small vendor has several-fold more reviews than its larger competitors.
 These reviews are often derived by campaigns, some with rewards, for reviews.)

 We’ve all come to appreciate great design thanks to Steve Jobs and Apple.
 Most of us are not experts in what makes for great design, but we are much better at identifying poor design, balky workflows, and ugly interfaces.

 Competition is fierce.
 In the Marketing Technology space, Scott Brinker identified approximately 3,500 Martech vendors in his 2016 graphic, up 87% over 2015.
+By 2019, the vendor count had doubled to 7,040.
 That is a large gaggle of voices calling for attention.

 Products rarely succeed if they are backed by poor marketing.
 But is increasingly difficult for poor products to gain traction by marketing alone.
 Firms now must tie strong marketing to strong design and an unmet user need.
 A company like SalesLoft identified an underserved market (Sales Development professionals) and gave them “sincerity at scale.”
 Likewise, DemandBase was talking about Account Based Marketing for years (and supporting it with their programmatic marketing platform) before other vendors recognized the value of targeting your best clients and prospects.

-In a blog, Gartner VP of XXX Jake Sorofman warned marketers:
+In a blog, Gartner Research VP Jake Sorofman warned marketers: